ubernostrum/django-registration/docs/custom-user.rst

 field named ``password`` for storing the user's password; the combination of ``USERNAME_FIELD`` and ``password`` must be sufficient to log a user in.

+If your custom user model defines additional fields beyond the minimum requirements, you'll either need to ensure that all of those fields are optional (i.e., can be ``NULL`` in your database, or provide a suitable default value defined in the model), or you'll need to specify the full list of fields to display in the ``fields`` option of your ``RegistrationForm`` subclass.